DawsonSilkenat/bias_framework/readme_bias_framework_user.md

 ### More customisable bias

 I would like to debias with respect to one definition of privilege and be able to measure the impact on another definition to better understand complex relationships

+### DebiasingGraphsComposition inheritance

+I would like DebiasingGraphsComposition to inherit from DebiasingGraphsObject to make type checking easier, however it then inherits all the functions so \_\_getattr\_\_ is not called, breaking functionality.